peter-mcconnell/petermcconnell.com/content/posts/hugo.md

 ### a search for cheap hosting solutions

+The most obvious route was github pages but I wanted to look at other options which offered some extra features should I need them in the future.

 A quick look around lead me to AWS Amplify - a service I admittedly hadn't heard of before.
 A quick look over the marketing material (https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-1/) looked like it was interesting; Lambda, API Gateway, Dynamo DB - all things that pluck on my cheap-skate heart strings.
-I didn't however have any plans for a backend so although cool this didn't feel like a fit until I seen the pricing page:
+Pricing:

 https://aws.amazon.com/amplify/pricing/